realA10001986/Time-Circuits-Display/README.md

 ## Home Assistant / MQTT

-The TCD supports the MQTT protocol version 3.1.1 for the following features:
+The TCD supports the MQTT protocol versions 3.1.1 and 5.0 for the following features:

 ### Display messages on TCD